1990s Apple Macintosh LC475 & M1296Z 12″ RGB CRT Display Repair

 The Macintosh LC, LCII, LCIII, LC475, and Quadra 605 all use the same internal power supply, the Sony/TDK 614-0003 – this is fairly easy to recap as it only has ten through-hole electrolytic capacitors, as follows:

-Again, you can usually buy capacitor packs for these power supplies from sellers such as Console5, but I just made up my own by noting the specifications of all of the electrolytic capacitors on the board, and ordering a set of high-quality known-brand parts.
+Again, you can usually buy capacitor packs for these power supplies from sellers such as Console5, but I just made up my own by noting the specifications of all of the electrolytic capacitors on the board, and ordering a set of high-quality parts.

 The machine originally had a SCSI2SD v6 SD card adapter installed, but the owner wanted to swap this out for a BlueSCSI, for various reasons: they’re easy to find, cheap to build/buy, are easy to set up and use, and because I’d already made some for my Mac Plus, and had spare parts in stock.